MrWhiteC/NLU_Project2025/README.md

 ## Repository Description
-- This repository consist of model training, evaluation ,and website deployment.
+- This repository consists of model training, evaluation ,and website deployment.
 Here are some explanation about each component:

 **1. Model Training**
 <br>Model training could access through .ipynb which are:
-- NLP_project_BERT.ipynb
+- `NLP_project_BERT.ipynb`
-- NLP_project_CTI-BERT.ipynb
+- `NLP_project_CTI-BERT.ipynb`
-- NLP_project_QACG_bert_cti_modified.ipynb
+- `NLP_project_QACG_bert_cti_modified.ipynb`
-- NLP_project_SecureBERT.ipynb
+- `NLP_project_SecureBERT.ipynb`

 **2. Evaluation**
-<br>For evluation, the comparion between 2 ipynb file are NLP_project_CTI-BERT.ipynb and evaluation_bert.ipynb.
-Both files will use the real_news_maps.csv as the groud truth for evluating the model.
+<br>For evaluation, the comparion between 2 ipynb files are `NLP_project_CTI-BERT.ipynb` and `evaluation_bert.ipynb`.
+Both files will use the `real_news_maps.csv` as the groud truth for evaluating the model.

 **3. Website Deployment**
-The web-based interface allows users to interact with the trained model.
-Security analysts can input unstructured cybersecurity news articles and receive classified MITRE ATT&CK techniques, demonstrating the system’s practical application.
+<br>A web-based interface is developed using **Flask**, with the backend logic implemented in `app.py`.
+The frontend is designed using `index.html`, allowing security analysts to input cybersecurity news articles and receive classified MITRE ATT&CK techniques instantly.

 ## Setup and Running the Application